watanabe-j/qfratio/README.md

 quadratic forms in normal variables, specifically using recursive algorithms developed by Chikuse, Hillier, Bao, Kan and colleagues.

-There exists a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R` package has been developed independently with added functionalities.
+There exist a couple of `Matlab` programs developed by Raymond Kan (available from <https://www-2.rotman.utoronto.ca/~kan/>), but this `R` package has been developed independently with added functionalities.
 This has originally been developed for a biological application, specifically for evaluating average evolvability measures in quantitative genetics.

-This project is under active development.
-Most planned functionalities have been implemented, but have not been extensively documented.
+This project is **under active development**.
+Most planned functionalities have been implemented, but some may lack comprehensive documentation.
 At present, substantial restructuring might be possible.

 ## Installation